Outsourcing Customer Service: 10 Best Practices

 9. Create a Seamless Handover Process

 The transition between in-house and outsourced work can be complicated.
 In the case of customer service, there are likely multiple customer service tickets in various stages of the customer support journey.
-You’ll need to decide how and when to transition this work to your outsourcing partner.
+Eventually, you’ll need to plan the timing and method for handing over this work to your outsourcing partner.

-However you decide to accomplish this, make sure you have a plan.
-Doing this transition haphazardly will almost certainly lead to customers falling through the cracks and becoming frustrated with your service.
+Whatever your approach, have a plan.
+Moving forward without one could lead to overlooked customers and frustration with your service.
 Your customer retention could be seriously affected if this handover is done poorly.

 10. Regularly Review and Improve the Partnership